greggman/HappyFunTimes/README.md

     Ideas

     *   Have a one button game.
-The user touches there screen.
+The user touches their screen.

     *   Make virtual DPads